-The Sharpe Programs strengthen and expand service-learning and community-based research opportunities for undergraduates at the College of William & Mary.
+The Sharpe Program strengthens and expands service-learning and community-based research opportunities for undergraduates at the College of William & Mary.
 While many colleges and universities support programs to help students become responsible citizens, most institutions take a limited or truncated approach to this enterprise.
-This means that students may engage in community service without developing a clear understanding of the issues, underlying problems and contexts - social, economic, political, historical - which form the basis for their community work.
-Nor may they have opportunities to learn from the process of identifying and working with others to implement solutions to these underlying problems.
+This means that students may engage in community service without developing a clear understanding of the issues, underlying problems, and contexts - social, economic, political, historical - which form the basis for their community work; they also may not have opportunities to learn from the process of identifying these underlying problems and working with others to implement solutions.

 To ensure that students develop a critical understanding of and firm commitment to civic action through voting, public debate of issues and solutions and other activities essential to the vitality of a diverse democratic society, the Sharpe Program involves students through three principal modes of civic participation: